jkent/cwhttpd/README.md

 tools also provide ways of looking at application performance that go beyond what is typically available in an embedded environment.

-See https://github.com/jkent/cwhttpd-example for an example of how to use Clockwise under Linux.
+See the [example project](https://github.com/jkent/cwhttpd-example) for an example of how to use Clockwise under Linux.

 # History and Licensing